maker-jws/GYST-task-coach-react-api/README.md

 - After logging out the uncompleted tasks (that are not saved) are deleted from DB
 - Session logout time is updated for user

+## Future features
+- Some session work would be worth investigating after a rebuild